The Hunger (1983 film): Legacy

 The Hunger has been listed as a cult film.
 A retrospective review of the film by Film at Lincoln Center concluded: "With its famously bold visual aesthetic—featuring high-intensity lighting, expressionistic production design, and thrillingly intimate perspectives—and the melodramatic intensity of the three lead performances, the film is an ultra-stylish time capsule, an archetype of the high-gloss, high-concept storytelling mode that prevailed in early 1980s Hollywood."
 The film is popular with some segments of the goth subculture and inspired a short-lived TV series of the same name, although the series has no direct plot or character connection to it.

-The film has been cited by publisher Fred Berger as an influence on the creation and direction of his gothic subculture zine Propaganda, and by showrunner Bryan Fuller on his television series Hannibal.
+The film has been cited by publisher Fred Berger as an influence on the creation and direction of his gothic subculture magazine Propaganda, and by showrunner Bryan Fuller on his television series Hannibal.

 Remake

-On 23 September 2009, Warner Bros. announced it planned a remake of the film, with the screenplay written by Whitley Strieber.
+On 23 September 2009, Warner Bros.
+Pictures announced it planned a remake of the film, with the screenplay written by Whitley Strieber.
 Warner Bros, after years of silence, shared news about the remake in 2021 with a new screenplay by Jessica Sharzer and it being produced by Greg Berlanti, Sarah Schechter and Mike McGrath.